-Thanksgiving is right around the corner and I don’t know about you, but we’re excited about the holiday season.
-And, while this Thanksgiving may look a bit different than others, there’s just something about getting in the kitchen and making some traditional holiday recipes that bring on some much-needed joy!
+Thanksgiving is right around the corner, and I don’t know about you, but the only thing on our minds is all the delicious holiday desserts and sweet treats.
+There’s just something about getting in the kitchen and making some traditional holiday recipes that brings on some much-needed joy!

-Get ready to roll up your sleeves and do some holiday baking — these recipes are totally drool-worthy.
+So, get ready to roll up your sleeves and do some holiday baking — these recipes are totally drool-worthy.
+And we’re willing to bet your entire guest list will agree.

 What Makes These Desserts Healthier?